Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 # How the Reading is Selected

+The reading consists of the actual kana that is shown on the card.
 By default, the word reading is selected based on the following priority:

 1. `AJTWordPitch`